Alamin951/Study/Java/Custom Libraries.md

 ### Locating Auto-configuration Candidate
 Spring Boot checks for the presence of a *META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports* file within the published jar.
+> **NOTE**

-    Auto-configurations must be loaded only by being named in the imports file.
+> Auto-configurations must be loaded only by being named in the imports file.
 Make sure that they are defined in a specific package space and that they are never the target of component scanning.
 Furthermore, auto-configuration classes should not enable component scanning to find additional components.
 Specific @Import annotations should be used instead.

 We can use *before*, *beforeName*, *after* and *afterName* attributes on the @AutoConfiguration to specify the order.